1Ridwan/k8s-project/README.md

 ## Why This Project?

 I wanted to build real projects with Kubernetes because simply reading information about it didn't allow me to piece together how everything connects.
-By doing this project and debugging issues with my pods, services, ingresses etc., I was able to gain that understanding, so I would recommend others to build a similar project!
+By doing this project and debugging issues with my pods, services, ingresses etc., I was able to gain that understanding.
+I would highly recommend others to build something similar!

 This project demonstrates practical expertise in:
 - Infrastructure provisioning with Terraform